 - Is there one life or multiple lives that need healing?

 - How many regression sessions are required to heal such deep-rooted issues?

 Past-life regression is usually done in case of psychosomatic ailments such as asthma, psoriasis, eczema, vitiligo, or chronic allergies and even severe phobic panic reactions due to height, fire, drowning, breathlessness, or claustrophobia.
 It is also done in cases of relationship and sexual abuse or relationship disharmony, recursive patterns of anxiety or paranoia, or a panic disorder due to fear of abandonment, loneliness, or even the loss of a loved one.
-There could be many reasons why a therapist might suggest a past-life regression.
+There could be many reasons why a therapist might suggest a past-life regression therapy as a solution.

 One such reason could be to find out the last dying conclusion or thought with which the past-life personality died.
-Thoughts like ‘I couldn’t secure my family’, ‘I died lonely’, ‘I didn’t have enough money and success hence my family left me’, ‘I wanted to marry this person but couldn’t be with them’, ‘I felt weak and helpless because I was raped and abused’, or ‘I committed suicide because I was ashamed’ were left unfulfilledat the time of death, which is why the soul had to reincarnate.
+Thoughts like ‘I couldn’t secure my family’, ‘I died lonely’, ‘I didn’t have enough money and success hence my family left me’, ‘I wanted to marry this person but couldn’t be with them’, ‘I felt weak and helpless because I was raped and abused’, or ‘I committed suicide because I was ashamed’ were left unfulfilled at the time of death in the previous life, which is why the soul had to reincarnate.
 When a person is dying, these unfinished matters or unfulfilled desires of the past life leave behind a part in the earth realm for which the mind has to come back to heal and recover that fragmented awareness.